REDxEYE/decima-dmf/SPEC.md

 #### Field Specification

-- `position` (Tuple of Floats): The position of the object in 3D space, represented as a tuple of three float values (x, y, z).
+- `position` (Array of Floats): The position of the object in 3D space, represented as an array of three float values (x, y, z).
-- `scale` (Tuple of Floats): The scale of the object in 3D space, represented as a tuple of three float values (x, y, z).
+- `scale` (Array of Floats): The scale of the object in 3D space, represented as an array of three float values (x, y, z).
-- `rotation` (Tuple of Floats): The rotation of the object in 3D space, represented as a tuple of four float values (x, y, z, w) for a quaternion.
+- `rotation` (Array of Floats): The rotation of the object in 3D space, represented as an array of four float values (x, y, z, w) for a quaternion.

 #### Structure